mhcrnl/ogcalc/doc/ogcalc.rst

 \function{gtk\_widget\_show} displays a widget.
 Widgets are hidden by default when created, and so must be shown before they can be used.
-It is typical to show the top-level window \emph{last}, so that the user does not see the interface being drawn.
+It is typical to show the top-level window *last*, so that the user does not see the interface being drawn.

 \function{gtk\_box\_pack\_start} packs a widget into a \class{GtkBox},